-The non-executive directors session shall be chaired by the lead independent director of the Company.
-The lead independent director shall choose a secretary from among the session's members or may be assisted by the board secretary.
+The non-executive directors session shall be chaired by the chairman of the board of directors of the Company.
+The chairman of the board of directors shall choose a secretary from among the session's members or may be assisted by the board secretary.